-If you're trying to decide where to visit between Munich or Dresden, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Munich or Dresden, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Munich is the capital city of Bavaria and a top travel destination within Germany.
 It has stunning architecture and a cultural scene that rivals Berlin.
 It has some of the country's top museums, festivals, and concerts.
 Munich is most famous for its Oktoberfest, which is easily the busiest time of year in the city.
 The architecture is what surprises most travelers.
 It's quite impressive and truly adds to the character of the city.
 Although much of Munich was destroyed during World War II, the city has successfully rebuilt most of the buildings in their previous style.
 Much of the city remains as it was in the 1800s.
 There are two major research universities in Munich, helping to make it a center for engineering, business, and the sciences.